EFTPOS: Australia

+In 2021, eftpos joined BPAY Group and NPP Australia under Australian Payments Plus (AP+) following ACCC authorisation of the amalgamation.

-In Australia, debit and credit cards are the most common non-cash payment methods at “points of sale” (POS) or via ATMs.
-Not all merchants provide EFTPOS facilities, but those who wish to accept EFTPOS payments must enter an agreement with one of the many (originally seven) merchant service providers, which rent an EFTPOS terminal to the merchant.
-The EFTPOS system in Australia is managed by Eftpos Payments Australia Ltd, which also sets the EFTPOS interchange fee.
+Not all merchants provide EFTPOS facilities, but those who wish to accept EFTPOS payments must enter an agreement with one of the many (originally seven) merchant service providers, which rent an EFTPOS terminal to the merchant. ePal also sets the EFTPOS interchange fee.
 For credit cards to be accepted by a merchant a separate agreement must be entered into with each credit card company, each of which has its own flexible merchant fee rate.
 Eftpos machines for merchants are provided by larger banks and specialists such as Live eftpos.

 The clearing arrangements for EFTPOS are managed by Australian Payments Clearing Association (APCA).
 The system for ATM and EFTPOS interchanges is called Issuers and Acquirers Community (formerly Consumer Electronic Clearing System; CECS) also called CS3.
 CECS required authorisations from the Australian Competition & Consumer Commission (ACCC), which was obtained in 2001 and reaffirmed in 2009.
 ATM and EFTPOS clearances are the made under individual bilateral arrangements between the institutions involved.